sambadstubner/concurrent-http-server/README.md

 An example of an HTTP server which serves GET requests.
 It is implemented in three concurrent versions: spawning a thread for every request, using a thread pool, and using the asyncio library.

-benchmark.md shows a comparison of the three examples against a single-threaded version.
+benchmark.md shows a comparison of the three examples against a single-threaded version using wkr2

 ## Usage
 ```